theo-armour/agenda/2-peeps/2024-02-03-mike-marean.md

 * Wishlists
 * & much more

-Text messaging is not a good way to share this information.
+Test messaging is fine for scheduling and checking in, but text messaging is not a good way to share the type of information listed above.
 I might be able to text you each time there is an update, but that is not a good way to share information with a group of people.
 We need a better way to share this information.

+Text is fine for messages up to ten to twenty words.

+Email is fine for simple topics and messages up to a few paragraphs.

+For anything larger or more complex, I use GitHub and VS Code for most of my efforts.
+And I am trying out Notion.so to communicate with my daughters.

-How do you generally tackle these isues?
+How do you generally tackle these issues?

-## The Project
+## Projects ~ Project Definition ~

 Needs